aros-development-team/AROS/arch/all-mingw32/README.txt

 You can use anything in order to talk to this thread.
 The simplest and most efficient way to do it is having some structure in memory where you put the data and then signal to your VH thread to start working somehow (for example by triggering an event or posting a message to its queue).
 While your thread works, AROS works too.
-When your VH thread finishes its job, it should call KrnCauseIRQ() function from kernel_native.dll.
+When your VH thread finishes its job, it should call KrnCauseSystemIRQ() function from kernel_native.dll.
 This causes an IRQ on AROS side and AROS can read back the data from your structure.
  As you can see, this works exactly in the same way as real hardware.
  Note that thread switching in Windows seems to be rather slow, so avoid using VH threads if possible (for example you